sarusso/Reyns/README.md

 Licensing
 =========
-Docker is licensed under the Apache License, Version 2.0.
+DockerOps is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://raw.githubusercontent.com/sarusso/DockerOps/master/LICENSE) for the full license text.